-To provide network connectivity to the board, connect it into your LAN by plugging a standard Ethernet cable into the 10/100 Ethernet connector.
+To provide network connectivity to the board, connect it into your LAN by plugging a standard Ethernet cable into the lower slot of the dual-port Ethernet connector.
 The board is pre-configured with an IP address of 192.168.0.2.